four young pronghorn fawns stand in a row facing the camera

 Actions We Take

-Not only does the L.A.
-Zoo collaborate with other accredited institutions to ensure that animal populations in human care are healthy and sustainable, but the expertise that’s cultivated and maintained through the Zoo’s daily care of animals directly benefits wild counterparts.[…]
+The Zoo collaborates with other accredited institutions to ensure that animal populations in human care are healthy and sustainable, while applying our expertise to benefit wild populations.

 By working with other government entities and accredited animal care institutions as well as NGOs, academic institutions, local community groups, and more, we support biodiversity around the world and participate in a far-reaching network of conservation professionals.